 For further protection on the device, if the VCC does not reach the VCC minimum level, the correct operation is not guaranteed.
-The write, read, erase, and program command should be sent after the below time delay:

-- tVSL after VCC reached VCC minimum level
+The read, write, erase, and program command should be sent after the time delay: tVSL after VCC reached VCC minimum level.